ForEvolve/forevolve.github.io/_posts/en/2017-08-22-design-patterns-web-api-service-and-repository-part-4.md

 It is now the time to get rid of it and complete our `ClansController` implementation.

 This is the nice thing about decoupling code with interfaces; we can update the controller only by using a contract (interface).
-We don't even need a working implementation.
+We do not even need a working implementation.
-And even more, this also means that the injected service can be of any type, as long as it implements the contract, leading to a flexible system.
+Moreover, this also means that the injected service can be of any type, as long as it implements the contract, leading to a flexible system.

-Let's have the code talk by itself a little.
+Let's read some code that speaks for itself.

 ``` csharp
 namespace ForEvolve.Blog.Samples.NinjaApi.Controllers